-Time for the DOJ to deal with this nonsense! old outdated complicit relationships that need to change
+Time to deal with old outdated complicit relationships that need to change

 It is time to take Republicans onto the floor of Congress and wipe up the floor with their ideologies.

 The things on my mind while Congress continues to take a few days here there … called a congressional recess? seriously

-The information below is a history and timeline regarding the Census and Gerrymandering ~ Packing & Cracking
+The information below is a history and time line regarding the Census and Gerrymandering or Packing & Cracking rules

 In December 1975, the Congress passed Public Law (P.L.)
 94-171.
 This law requires the Census Bureau to make special preparations to provide redistricting data to the 50 states no later than April 1 of the year following a census (so April 1, 2011, for the 2010 Census).
 P.L.
 94-171 specifies that within 1 year of Census Day, the Census Bureau must send each state the small-area data the state will need to redraw districts for the state legislature.